spring-epfl/spring22-TomDemont/README.md

 ### Timeline

-The software is developed following the idea of the timeline described here:
+The software is developed following the idea of the timeline depicted as follows:
 ![timeline.png](readme_assets/timeline.png)
-Note that the multiple round aspect has not been explored in the score computation: the current implementation considers each round independent and resets the leaderboard between each round.
-However it's totally possible to augment this anc consider aggregation of multiple rounds' scores for the total score calculus.
+Note that the multiple round feature has not been included in the score computation: the current implementation considers each round to be independent and resets the leaderboard between each round.
+However it's totally possible to augment this and consider aggregation of multiple round scores for the total score computation.
 The main modification that should be done is the implementation of a scoring aggregation for multiple rounds in [`app/routes.py`](app/routes.py) and [`app/models.py`](app/models.py).

 This timeline suggests that we separate strictly the attack and defence phases.
-Indeed, the software could support both being available at the same time, but our pondering on the pedagogical impact lead us to think that this would overwhelm students.
-Therefore, splitting both phases allows to concentrate on the correction and implementation of the specific part.
+Indeed, the software could support both being available at the same time, but our consideration of the pedagogical impact lead us to think that this could overwhelm students.
+Therefore, splitting both phases allows to focus on the improvement and implementation of the specific part.
 Students will be able to clearly see both aspects evolving one after the other, earning points with good utility score but taking care of not being "too easy to attack", and leading to giving "privacy leakage" points to adversaries.

 ### Data model